Harry7557558/Ray-Tracing/README.md

 # Triangles

-Creating shapes with millions of triangles, although it may be low efficiency.
+Creating shapes with large numbers of triangles, although it may be low efficiency.

 ![_](ring1.jpg)
 ![_](ring2.jpg)